Balsamic Roasted Beet Salad

 Preheat the oven to 400 degrees.

-While the beets roast, make the balsamic vinaigrette by combining the vegetable oil, olive oil, balsamic vinegar, and Dijon mustard together in a small jar.
+While the beets roast, make the balsamic vinaigrette by combining the vegetable oil, olive oil, balsamic vinegar, and Dijon mustard in a small jar.
 Season with sea salt and freshly cracked pepper, to taste.
-Place the lid on the jar and shake until well combined.
+Place the lid on the jar and shake well.
 Set aside to allow flavors to mingle.

 Ingredients